-A maximum of 15,919,041 shares, including the 8,500,000 additional shares sought in this amendment, (subject to adjustment as described below) will be available for issuance under the Plan for PSUs, RSUs, stock options, SARs, restricted stock and any other type of stock-based awards issued under the Plan.
-In addition to the number of shares described in the preceding sentence, any shares associated with outstanding awards under the Plan, or the Prior Plans as of May 6, 2019 ("Prior Plan Awards") that on or after such date cease for any reason to be subject to such awards (other than by reason of exercise or settlement of the awards to the extent they are exercised for or settled in vested and non-forfeitable shares) will also be available for issuance under the amended and restated Plan (collectively, the "Plan Maximum").
+If the amendment and restatement of the Plan is approved, a maximum of 18,423,270 shares, including the 10,400,000 additional shares sought in this amendment, (subject to adjustment as described below) will be available for issuance under the Plan for PSUs, RSUs, stock options, SARs, restricted stock and any other type of stock-based awards issued under the Plan.
+In addition to the number of shares described in the preceding sentence, any shares associated with outstanding awards under the Plan, or the Prior Plans (defined below) as of May 4, 2020 ("Prior Plan Awards") that on or after such date cease for any reason to be subject to such awards (other than by reason of exercise or settlement of the awards to the extent they are exercised for or settled in vested and non-forfeitable shares) will also be available for issuance under the amended and restated Plan (collectively, the "Plan Maximum").
 "Prior Plans" means the Pitney Bowes Inc. 2007 Stock Plan and the Pitney Bowes Inc. 2013 Stock Plan.
-Any shares issued under stock options or SARs will be counted against the Plan Maximum on a one-for-one (1:1) basis and any shares issued pursuant to awards other than stock options or SARs will be counted against the Plan Maximum as 2.0 shares for every one (1) share subject to such award.
+Any shares issued under stock options or SARs granted under the Plan will be counted against the Plan Maximum on a one-for-one (1:1) basis and any shares issued pursuant to awards granted under the Plan other than stock options or SARs will be counted against the Plan Maximum as 2.0 shares for every one (1) share subject to such award.
 Prior Plan Awards that are added to the Plan Maximum will be added as one (1) share if such shares were subject to options or SARs, and as 2.0 shares if such shares were subject to awards other than options or SARs.
 An employee may receive multiple awards under the Plan.